 We were detained there for only a couple of hours, until Mr. Owens, the head of the Band, could come get us released.
 This first incarceration experience was not too unpleasant.
 I was with friends, and since we were put in the cell all together, we just continued our party until we were sprung.
 Unfortunately, I have had four other stints as a jailbird, which were not pleasant, to be sure.
 Again, I hadn’t committed any crime at neither time.
 I just seem always to be a victim of circumstance.
 But that’s at a later time and in another life.

 I truly loved it over there.
 Everything was so inexpensive.
 Movies cost only a quarter, and a taxicab ride from one end of the island to the other (64 miles) cost only $3.00!
 I lived in the PX (post exchange, or general store).
-I bought many records there and purchased my first real stereo system, with components.
+That just means that I spent a lot of time there.
+I bought many records and purchased my first real stereo system, with components.
 Since I did not have the space to store this stereo equipment, I waited until I was ready to leave the island to buy it so that I could ship everything home together.
 I did have a phonograph in the meantime, I recall, but I don’t remember when and where I acquired it.
+I loved being able to listen to music at my leisure.

 We had touring musical artists who came to the island on occasion.
 There were O.C.
 Smith, Ike & Tina Turner, both of whom I missed, but I did catch Lou Rawls’ show at the Servicemen’s Club.
 In the summer of ’71 Jane Fonda and Donald Sutherland were on a mission to protest the War, but I missed seeing them, too, because I was otherwise engaged during their rally.